 New Homes in Cullompton

-The M5 is of course the main connection for Cullompton.
-It is the key link for Devon and Somerset, connecting Bristol with Exeter.
-It’s an asset to have on the doorstep if you need to commute for work.
-The A373 links with Honiton and the A30, and there’s a good cross-country route to Tiverton from the town.
-Public transport relies on the local bus services, with 14 routes to the surrounding towns and villages such as Tiverton, Bradninch and Willand, as well as into Exeter.
-It only takes just over 15 minutes to drive to Exeter Airport and for a wider range of flights, Bristol Airport is just over an hour away.
+The M5 is the main connection for Cullompton, the key link for Devon and Somerset, connecting Bristol with Exeter.
+It’s an asset for business and private travel.
+The A373 links with Honiton and the A30, and then the A303.
+There’s a good cross-country route to Tiverton from the town.
+Public transport relies on the local bus services, with 14 routes to the surrounding towns and villages such as Tiverton, Bradninch, and Willand, as well as into Exeter.
+It only takes 15 minutes to drive to Exeter Airport, and Bristol Airport is just over an hour away.

 As with all small towns, there's a balance of independent and national retail businesses, cafes and pubs, and Cullompton's high street represents just that.
 On the outskirts of the town, there's a Tesco superstore and garage, and there's an ALDI in the town.
 The Culm Valley Sports Centre is another local facility

 Cullompton's secondary-age students attend the local Community College.
 There are two primary schools, St Andrew’s and Willowbank, which feed into the community college, as do the primary schools in the surrounding villages.
 For independent education, a private bus service takes students to Exeter School.